 Physical distancing measures at NRCH

-We are requiring all visitors to adhere to the following physical distancing measures:
+We are requiring all visitors to adhere to the following COVID-19 safety measures:

 - no more than 1 person for every 4 square metres of space